Exonware/xwsystem/docs/README.md

 ## ⚙️ **Configuration**

-Flexible configuration system for all xsystem components.
+Flexible configuration system for all xwsystem components.

 ### **⚡ Performance Configuration**